Bigbossbro08/openage/doc/ideas/gameplay.md

  - possibility to even have completely other gameplay styles/mods (like Stealth-RTS, see Micro-nerd Mode)
  - Kosmonautblog wrote an article about the viewcone in Shadow Tactics and how the developers were implementing it, you can find it here: https://web.archive.org/web/20190428103242/https://kosmonautblog.wordpress.com/2017/01/09/shadow-tactics-rendering-breakdown/

+### New Abilities

+ - Buildings will have new pack/unpack feature.
+Almost similar to Trebuchet.
+It'll kind of will do force place foundation when ordered to unpack to a certain location instead of unpacking instantly like Trebuchet.
+Certain variable can be used for changing pack/unpack speed.

 Multiplayer
 -----------